 These muffins were inspired by my Lemon Blueberry Muffins.
-They have the same fluffy, moist texture but are flavored with cinnamon and cardamom instead of lemon and the blueberries were replaced with cherries and chocolate chips.
-Both recipes are so, so delicious and both belong on my board called “Breakfast or Dessert?!” on Pinterest! 🙂
+They have the same fluffy, moist texture but are flavored with cinnamon and vanilla extract instead of lemon and the blueberries were replaced with cherries and chocolate chips.

 One thing I should mention is to not over mix your batter especially when combining the wet and dry ingredients.
 I like to use a rubber spatula for this is to just fold them together rather than stirring it with a lot of elbow grease.
 Avoiding over mixing will give us that nice, tender muffin we’re looking for.